HDB BTO Launches

 Estimated Monthly Cash Payment Above CPF (by Income Level)

-Based on SRX's pricing forecast, the table below compares affordability across the upcoming BTO launches.
+Based on HDB prices, the table below compares affordability across the upcoming BTO launches.

 Legend: Red means that income level may not be able to qualify for a mortgage per MAS 30% MSR Rule